Oman: The Adventure Lover’s Paradise!

 I flew to Muscat (capital of the Sultanate of Oman) where I arrived late evening.
 To ward off the weariness of the travel I hit a couple of bars for some food and drinks: The Cave serves Egyptian food and with its open-air rooftop and a Cave-ish decor, it was quite a pleasant experience post which we dropped by at Rumba Latina and a few other eateries.

-Next morning our 4x4 vehicle arrived and we were ready to start our road trip.
+The next morning our 4×4 vehicle arrived and we were ready to start our road trip.
 Less than a two hour’s drive from Muscat is a sinkhole which is believed to have been caused by a large meteor strike some hundreds of years ago – Bimmah Sinkhole.

 Truth be told – it was one hell of a trek which I wouldn’t label as an easy one but was worth every breath.
 We spent about a couple of hours there in the water and taking loads of pictures of what seemed like a perfect landscape.
 I really did not want to leave.